DataDog/hiring-engineers/answers.md

 pip3 install flask
 ```

 Refer [APM Intro](https://app.datadoghq.com/apm/intro) to get started.
 Select Host-Based environment to set up the trace collection.
 Since we have already installed a Datadog Agent on our VM, we can skip step 1 and select python for step 2.
-Upgrade pip and then install the Python client
+Execute the following command to install ddtrace, Datadog's tracing library for Python.
+It is used to trace requests as they flow across web servers, databases and microservices so that developers have great visiblity into bottlenecks and troublesome requests.

 ```
-pip3 install --upgrade setuptools pip3 install --upgrade pip pip3 install ddtrace
+sudo -H python3 -m pip install ddtrace
 ```

 With the prereqs out of the way, we can begin to instrument our flask application.
 Instrumentation describes how an application sends traces to APM.